Crestwood Behavioral Health

 Meaningful Roles and Supported Employment

-Supported employment and supported education are evidence-based treatment tools that we believe is the key to de-institutionalization and successful integration into the community for our clients.
-Crestwood’s partnership with Dreamcatchers Empowerment Network has provided a rich experience with employing clients at all levels of services, as well as in the competitive employment in the community.
+Crestwood’s partnership with Dreamcatchers Empowerment Network has provided a rich experience with employing persons served at all levels of services, as well as in competitive employment in the community.
 The DEN partnership has enabled us to expand the supported education to include adult education at most of our sites.
-Some of our facilities also have clients enrolled in college and are completing certificated programs through the community college system.
+Some of our campuses also have persons served enrolled in college courses and are completing certificated programs through the community college system.

 Click here to read more Dreamcatchers success stories!